whispir/technical-blog/posts/javascript_testing_strategy_part1.md

 I've had good experiences with this tool.

+Supertest allows you to 'run' the application, as well as make HTTP-like calls against it, all within the same process.

-Here's an example of what the code might look like:
+Here's an example of what the code might look like, from their documentation:

 ```javascript
 const request = require('supertest');